-At the top end of Sony's Alpha line of APS-C mirrorless cameras is the Sony a6600, which has everything you want: An excellent processor that delivers a wide ISO range (100-32,000), AI-enabled eye autofocusing in both still and video, 5-axis in-body image stabilization, 4K/60 fps video, and a speedy 11 fps shooting speed.
-Top that with a battery that can last up to 720 shots, and you've got one of the best mirrorless cameras for the price.
+At the top end of Sony's Alpha line of APS-C mirrorless cameras is the Sony a6600, which has everything you want: an excellent processor that delivers a wide ISO range (100-32,000), AI-enabled eye autofocusing in both still and video, 5-axis in-body image stabilization, 4K/60 fps video, and a speedy 11 fps shooting speed.
+Top that with a battery that can last up to 720 shots, and you've got one of the best camera options for the price.

 In our Sony a6600 review, we were impressed with the image and video quality, as well as the camera's handling.
 It's made of a solid magnesium-alloy frame, and is both dust and moisture-resistant.
 It has a large, bright electronic viewfinder, as well as a 3-inch touchscreen that flips up a full 180 degrees and down 74 degrees.
 If you don't want to pay full freight for one of Sony's full-frame a7 cameras, the a6600 is the one to check out.

 Read our full Sony Alpha a6600 review.

 Though it's now five years old, the Nikon D500 remains Nikon's premier DX-series DSLR and puts many a newer camera to shame.
 It's a big, solid and fairly weighty thing, so if you're after something to stick in a bag and take out for a day at the beach, you might be better off with a mirrorless camera.
 But as semi-pro enthusiast models go, it's hard to beat.
 Much of that is down to its superb image quality: its 20MP stills are as good as you can get outside of more expensive full-frame models.
 It also has excellent autofocus and a fast shooting speed of 10 fps.